LostInBrittany/polymer-beers/step-07/README.md

 stamp elements into the DOM according to boolean properties.
 The `dom-if` template stamps its contents into the DOM only when its `if` property becomes truthy.

-We want to monitor the variables set by *carbon-route*, so we can define two blocks:
+We want to monitor the variables set by *app-route*, so we can define two blocks:

 ```html
 <div class="container">